lirui-cyber/Accent-Recognition-Multitask-System-with-ASRInit/README.md

-# Accent Recognition Multi-task System
+# Accent Recognition Multi-task System with ASRInit

 # Data preparation scripts and training pipeline for the Accented English Recognition.